 Early life of Keisuke Ito

-The works and accomplishments of Seisuke Ito
+The works and accomplishments of Keisuke Ito

-In the year 1852, Keisuke Ito produced his best work in the form of a smallpox vaccine.
-It was that year when he was given an order by lord of the Owari clan to have a look at the methods for vaccination that were used to deal with smallpox which was a big problem in the world and in Japan.
-Keisuke was up to the challenge and came up with a special vaccination method for use in Japan and despite all his studies and books, it was the development of the vaccine that became known as one of his best works and his greatest achievement in his medical career.
-As part of his work for the Lord, he contributed medical treatment in the area o Owari and even worked hard to promote the natural sciences in the area.
+In 1852, Keisuke Ito produced his best accomplishment in the form of a smallpox vaccine.
+That year, he was given an order by lord of the Owari clan to have a look at the methods for vaccination that were used to deal with smallpox which was a big problem in Japan.
+Keisuke Ito was up to the challenge and devised a special vaccination method for use in Japan.
+Keisuke Ito’s vaccine was successfully used for decades in Japan and saved many lives.
+His smallpox vaccination began further research into the creation of other vaccinations in Japan and around the world.